Yuri-Njathi/Assembly-Language-for-8085-microprocessor-architecture/README.md

 Going through the instruction set will really get you to understand the MPU.

 For example, by going through the Arithmetic Instructions , I found out that the Memory locations can be specified by using H & L registers.
-This means the 8085 is a von Neumann architecture based.
+This means the 8085 is a von Neumann architecture based Microprocessor.

 :D Please enjoy the Assembly language.